Mike Slinn

 For example, if you create a JekyllSupport::JekyllBlock subclass called DemoBlockTag, the automatically generated error class will be called DemoBlockTagError.

-Although you could use it as you would any other error class, JekyllPluginSupport provides some helper methods.
+Although you could use it as you would any other error class, JekyllPluginSupport provides additional helper methods.
 These methods fill in the page path and line number that caused the error, shorten the stack trace, log an error message, and can be used to return an HTML-friendly version of the message to the web page.

 The following example is a shortened version of demo/_plugins/demo_block_tag.rb.
 You might want to write similar code in your rescue blocks.